carfirst125/porforlio_2526/01_agentic_chatbot_langchain/README.md

-# Project 01 - Agentic Chatbot (Langchain chatbot, Infras as Code using Terraform, CICD using Azure Pipelines, Docker Image push to ACR, Container Deployment using ACA)
+# Project 01 - Agentic Chatbot (App dev to Azure cloud deployment with IoC using Terraform and CICD using Azure Pipelines)

 ## Project Overview